Vighnesh-Accuknox/SimpleTaskManager/README.md

 | `DELETE` | `/tasks/{id}/`    | `destroy`        | Delete a task          |

-# Async Task Management using Celery
+# Task Management using Celery

 1. ## Using Shell for Checking Deadlines Manually